juangnakarani/learn-spring-boot/README.md

 	Sometimes, We will need some OS arguments to application. e.g: `java -jar -Dserver.port=8888 learn-spring-boot-1.0.jar`.

 ## learn controller
-File `Auth.java` is learn about controller.
+File `UserController.java` is learn about controller.
 There are url mapping, request method(get|post), and consume request body.
 The interesting one is the Spring Boot doesn't need annotation `@Consumes("application/json")` like previous Spring MVC or JAX-RS.
 Today Spring Boot use `fasterxml` library for JSON data-binding.
 It's like a magic, just set java beans that have equal class member with request payload and JSON parser will work as expected.
 In this example is `User.java`.
 The critical point is the java bean must have default constructor.
 Exception JSON parse error will be facing if there is no default constructor.